Dental Disease in Cats

 - Cat mouthwash: Special pet-friendly mouthwash added to your cat’s drinking water may help reduce the build-up of plaque.
 Never use human mouthwash for your pets.

-- Check-ups: Regular dental check-ups with your vet will help prevent problems becoming serious.
-A good time for a check is at their yearly booster vaccination.
+- Check-ups: Regular dental check-ups with your vet will help prevent problems from becoming serious.
+A good time for a dental check-up is at their yearly booster vaccination.

 - Dental treats: You can buy dental treats for cats designed to help keep their teeth clean.
 These are fine as an occasional treat, but you shouldn’t rely on them for your cat’s dental health.

 When to contact your vet

 Book an appointment with your vet if you think your cat might have dental disease.
 Your vet will be able to examine inside his/her mouth, which we know can be tricky at home!
 Contact your vet for an urgent appointment if your cat has broken a tooth, is unable to close his/her mouth, or has stopped eating.

 Dental disease can cost several hundred pounds (this varies a lot depending on the problem).
 Always speak to your vet if you can’t afford the treatment they have recommended because there may be another option.

 Get your newest family member covered with Cat Insurance as soon as possible.
 Insuring your cat before any signs of illness is the best way to ensure you'll have all the support you might need to care for them.